Deciding between living abroad in London vs Berlin? Find out the pros and cons of moving to Berlin vs London from expats!

 We personally bike share using Swapfiets.
 It costs us €19.50 a month to rent a high quality, 7-gear bicycle that we can use and keep as if it were our own.
 And the best part is that we never have to worry about repairs or maintenance, as Swapfiets takes care of it all.
 Read our Swapfiets review to find out more!

 Want to try Swapfiets for yourself?
-Use our Swapfiets Discount Code and SAVE €7.50 on your Swapfiets subscription (Discount Code: WING SEE60863).
+Use this Swapfiets Discount Code and SAVE €7.50 on your Swapfiets subscription (Discount Code: NICHOLAS39707).

 Related post: Never cycled in Germany before?
 Then read these 24 Bike Road Rules and Traffic Laws for cycling in Berlin and Germany.